kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

           port: 8080 # The targetPort of the application container
 ```

-In case you are also using `egressgateway` (check this tutorial for details: [Sending Requests Using Istio Egress Gateway](../tutorials/01-50-send-requests-using-egress.md))
+In case you are also using `egressgateway` (for details, see [Sending Requests Using Istio Egress Gateway](../tutorials/01-50-send-requests-using-egress.md))
 and want to allow traffic from your workloads to `egressgateway`, add this label to the Pods: `networking.kyma-project.io/to-egressgateway: allowed`.